wilkerHop/wilkerHop/README.md

 ### <div align="center">Hi!
 My name is Wilker and I am a web developer</div>

-- 🌱 I’m currently studing Web3 and ways to decentralize applications
+- 🌱 I’m currently studing Rust and ways to decentralize applications

 - 🗣️ Let's discuss about clean code and best pratices

-- ⚡ Fun fact: I always use trailing commas on my projects

 <br/>